kayvansol/Kubernetes/README.md

 kubectl apply -f calico.yaml
 ```

-and run the below on other servers (other control-plane nodes or worker nodes) to join to the cluster :
+and run the below on other servers (other control-plane or worker nodes) to join to the cluster :

 ```
 kubeadm join 192.168.56.118:6443 --token ...